-Colette is also a studio and board member of Cork Artists Collective, an independent artist-led studio, and a founding member of The Guesthouse.
+Colette is a studio member and board director of the Cork Artists Collective, and a founding member of The Guesthouse.
 She holds an MA in Visual Art Practices (IADT), a BA in Fine Art Sculpture (LSAD), and a Diploma in Field Ecology (UCC).

 STATEMENT